lazarus432/cat-clicker/README.md

 # cat-clicker

-displays several cat pictures as well as displays cat click count.
+This program displays several cat images, the number of times each image is clicked, and also provides an administrator button which displays a form to edit or update the data.